 - People buy based on emotion, but they rationalize their purchase, too.
 Make sure you remind them of their smart decision and why it was such a good idea.

 - Aim for Satisficing.
 Web users don’t prefer optimal ways to find the information they’re looking for.
 They aren’t interested in the most reasonable and sound solution to their problem.
-Instead, they permanently scan for quick’n’dirty-solutions which are “good enough”.
+Instead, they permanently scan for quick’n’dirty-solutions that are “good enough”.
 Applied to the Web, satisficing describes exactly this approach: users settle with a solution to a problem that is “good enough” — even if alternative solutions can better fulfill their requirements in the long run.

 - Baby Duck Syndrome describes the tendency for visitors to stick to the first design they learn and judge other designs by their similarity to that first design.
 The result is that users generally prefer systems similar to those they learned on and dislike unfamiliar systems.
 This results in the usability problems most re-designs have: users, get used to previous designs, feel uncomfortable with the new site structure they have to find their way through.